 2) Payments account created:

-All institutions will have an account created for them on our payment processor Stripe.
-Teaching Institutions (TIs) are required to establish and activate a 'vendor' payment account directly with Stripe.
+All Teaching Institutions (TIs) will have an account created for them on our payment processor Stripe.
+Each institution sets up a payments account with Acadeum by providing the institution’s ACH banking information (i.e, checking account to use) over the phone.
+This information serves to guarantee Acadeum payments can be withdrawn or deposited based on institution activity on the platform.
+TIs are required to establish and activate a 'vendor' payment account directly with Stripe.
 On the platform TIs function as ‘vendors’ who charge Home Institutions (HIs), or ‘customers,’ directly.
 This vendor account will connect to the institution’s chosen bank account via providing Acadeum admins with their institution’s ACH banking information over the phone and filling out the activation forms in the TIs vendor account.
 This ACH information serves to guarantee Acadeum payments can be withdrawn or deposited based on institution activity on the platform.
 An institution email must be used to create this account, and that email must not be tied to any prior Stripe accounts.

 The account creation is handled over a 30-60 minute phone call where any questions around the payments set up and process on the platform are answered.
 Stripe follows IRS regulations with respect to vendor account creation, specifically “Know Your Customer” regulations.
 Therefore, at least one individual on the payments set up call for the TI must have the authority to establish and activate such an account for the institution.
 Specifically, this individual must be listed in the account as having the ability to exercise significant control, as a beneficial owner or significant controller would.
 This individual does not need to be listed as the PFC for the institution’s account on the platform, but they must be on the payments set up call and handle the creation and activation of the Stripe payments account.
 This individual must also have an institution email address not tied to any prior Stripe accounts or have access to a shared institution email address that has not previously been used in Stripe.
 Stripe will require this individual’s legal name, date of birth, last four of their social, a phone number and home address, and a scanned valid government issued ID (e.g., a drivers license or passport).